mateuszstompor/BinarySearchTree/README.md

 # BinarySearchTree
 a generic data structure written in pure C, uses macros 😂

-## Drawbacks
-You can declare variables of a specific type ONLY ONCE.

 ## Important
 You need to declare a macro which will be used by the BTS to compare elements.